JAlcocerT/RPi/_posts/2024-03-15-minipc-vs-pi.md

 title: PI's vs MiniPC for Home Server
 author: JAlcocerT
 date: 2024-03-15 00:34:00 +0800
-categories: [RPi Setup]
+categories: [RPi Setup, Home Server]
 tags: [Self-Hosting, Docker]
 ---

+Let's compare some popular SBC Boards (RPi4 and [Orange Pi 5](https://jalcocert.github.io/RPi/posts/pi-vs-orange/)) with a MiniPC

+> Should I buy a Raspberry or a MiniPC?
+Lets have a look 👇

 ## PI's

 Some time ago I was making a [performance comparison between 2 popular ARM boards](https://jalcocert.github.io/RPi/posts/pi-vs-orange/).

-Now, it is the time to see how they stand when compared with a similar in cost mini-PC.
+Now, it is the time to see how these SBC's stand when compared with a **similar in cost mini-PC**.

-For benchmarking I've used:
+* For benchmarking I've used:

-* Docker Building Image time for: <https://github.com/JAlcocerT/Py_Trip_Planner/>
+  * Real Scenario: Docker Building Image time for [my Python Trip Planner](https://github.com/JAlcocerT/Py_Trip_Planner/):
+  * Synthetic tests
     * Sysbench
     * Phoronix
   * Netdata

 > The Orange Pi (8gb) idles ~ and the RPi 4 (2gb) ~